 Dealing with Dirt and Chalk

-Airborne dirt can accumulate on paint and darken it, dirt then becomes a source of food for mildew.
+Airborne dirt can accumulate on paint and discolor it, Dirt can then become a fertile ground for and a source of food for mildew.
 Chalky pigment can be released from paint as it weathers, resulting in fading of colors and unsightly rundown.
 Both dirt and chalk can be removed by scrubbing or power washing.

 - Scrubbing is best done with a mild detergent and a scrub brush, followed by thorough rinsing.
-Harsh, alkaline cleaners such as TSP can reduce gloss of alkyd paints and of some latex paints
+Harsh, alkaline cleaners, such as TSP, can reduce gloss of alkyd paints as well as of some latex paints

 Watch Out for Cracking and Peeling

 It is important to check for this condition of exterior paint in order to catch failures early, and thus minimize subsequent greater paint failures and make re?paints more cost effective.
 Check the paint closely for cracking and peeling, and repair immediately.